5 Reasons why Children Must Learn Chess Now!

 In chess there is only one player against another.
 The chess-player lives or dies but his ability.
 He realizes that only he/she has there fate in there hands.
 Chance in chess doesn’t exist.
 The player must face the problems before them alone.
 This teaches them to be strong and self reliant.

-2. Chess Builds Children’s Self-Esteem
+2. When Children Learn Chess it Builds Self-Esteem

 “For my part, whatever anguish of spirit it may cost, I am willing to know the whole truth; to know the worst and to provide for it.”